Warehouse club: History

+By 1992, Sam's Club had surged past both Price Club and Costco to become the industry leader with 222 warehouse clubs.
+The four other major players were Pace (95 clubs), Costco (87 clubs), Price Club (80 clubs) and BJ's (31 clubs).
+Analysts were already seeing signs of market saturation along the West Coast of the United States, the first region in which warehouse clubs were developed.

+In 1993, Costco and Price Club agreed to merge operations, after Price declined an offer from Sam Walton and Walmart to merge Price Club with Sam's Club.
+Costco's business model and size were similar to those of Price Club, which made the merger more natural for both companies.
+The combined company took the name PriceCostco, and memberships became universal, meaning that a Price Club member could use their membership to shop at Costco and vice versa.
+PriceCostco boasted 206 locations generating $16 billion in annual sales.
+PriceCostco was initially led by executives from both companies, but in 1994, the Price brothers left the company to form Price Enterprises, a warehouse club chain in Central America and the Caribbean unrelated to the current Costco.

 In 1997, Costco changed its name to Costco Wholesale Corporation, and all remaining Price Club locations were rebranded as Costco.

 As of 2009, the three largest warehouse club chains operating in the United States are BJs, Costco, and Sam's Club.
 BJ's Wholesale Club is one of the smaller competitors, with stores located primarily in the Eastern United States.
 Costco and Sam's Club are the largest chains.
 Costco has locations in seven other nations and regions including Australia, Canada, Japan, Korea, Mexico, Taiwan, and the United Kingdom.
 Sam's Club, a division of Walmart, claims a membership base of 47 million persons and 602 stores across the United States (as of June 2019).

-On July 16, 2020, it has been announced that Price Club will be returning to San Diego with new locations.